JULY DEADLINE ALERT: The Schal - GuruFocus.com

-LOS ANGELES, CA / ACCESSWIRE / June 26, 2023 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Virtu Financial, Inc. ("Virtu" or "the Company") (NASDAQ:VIRT) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / July 2, 2023 /The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Virtu Financial, Inc. ("Virtu" or "the Company") (NASDAQ:VIRT) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between March 1, 2019 and April 28, 2023, inclusive (the "Class Period"), are encouraged to contact the firm before July 18, 2023.